 The attractive designs and various advanced features in your store can certainly draw the attention of those who see them.
 However, customers need more than that.
 They come to your store, hoping to be able to directly try your products.
 Therefore, make it easier for them to feel the experience of using your products before buying them.

-This method doesn’t only work on clothing or shoe stores, but also on any types of retail stores.
+This method doesn’t only work in clothing or shoe stores, but also in any type of retail store.
 For example, if you sell beauty products, then you can provide free makeup testing so that your visitors can try them on.
 Likewise, if you sell kitchen utensils, then you can provide a showroom to show the visitors how the tools work.

 Piece of advice: